JST — Japan Standard Time

 What is the UTC offset for JST?

-When does JST change?
+When does JST change for daylight saving time?

-Does JST have a daylight saving version?
+Does JST have a daylight saving counterpart?

 Which country uses JST?